Aspects of Jesus

 6. Why can't the Gospel of Thomas, an eyewitness account, be considered

-just as or more authoritative as the other Gospels?
+just as, or more authoritative, than the other non-eyewitness Gospels?

 Issues of Consistency

-1. Can we treat the bible as an organic whole,
+1. Can we legitimately treat the bible as an organic whole,

 that is, does it have total internal consistency?
 If so, what does this

 consistency look like?
 Isn't this idea an unwise fabrication?